lebrice/torch_jax_interop/README.md

 # Torch <-> Jax Interop Utilities

-Hey you!
-Yes, you!
+Hey, you there!

-- Do you use PyTorch, and would you like to start using Jax by progressively incorporating it into your codebase?
+- Do you use (PyTorch/Jax)?
+Are you curious about (Jax/PyTorch), and would like to start using it in your codebase progressively, instead of having to start over from scratch?
-- Would you like to avoid the pain of rewriting a model from an existing PyTorch codebase in Jax (and vice-versa)?
+- Want to avoid the pain of rewriting a model from an existing PyTorch codebase in Jax (or vice-versa)?
-- Do you like PyTorch frameworks like [PyTorch-Lightning](https://lightning.ai/docs/pytorch/stable/), and would you like to keep using them with Jax?
+- Do you like the performance benefits of Jax, but aren't prepared to sacrifice your nice PyTorch software frameworks (e.g. [Lightning](https://lightning.ai/docs/pytorch/stable/))?

-**Well do I have some good news for you!**
+**Well I have some good news for you!**
 You can have it all: Sweet, sweet jit-ed functions and automatic differentiation from Jax, as well as mature, widely-used frameworks from the PyTorch software ecosystem.

-## Package Description
+## What this does

 This package contains a few utility functions to simplify interoperability between jax and torch: `torch_to_jax`, `jax_to_torch`, `WrappedJaxFunction`, `torch_module_to_jax`.